Kowsher/RoCoFT/README.md

 # RoCoFT

-This is the implementation for the paper "RoCoFT: Efficient Finetuning of Large Language Models with Row-Column Updates".
+This is the implementation for the paper "`RoCoFT: Efficient Finetuning of Large Language Models with Row-Column Updates`".